 “This is a bad energy project,” said Pat Egan, who lives near the plant.
 “There haven’t been any jobs yet … the politicians are driving them towards a short-sighted approach.”

 Egan has worked with a group of citizens in the Kinross area to oppose the plant for fiscal and environmental reasons.
 The group, Alternate Energy Coalition, has been working with the Michigan chapter of the Sierra Club to gather information and are seeking legal action against Mascoma.

 In September 2008, Mascoma pledged 70 jobs at the plant by the end of 2012.
 On Feb.
 29 of this year, Mascoma reported to the MEDC that only three jobs had been created by the grant.
 The company has been given the full $20 million from the state.

-"Michigan is proud to partner with Mascoma as a part of our commitment to lead the nation in alternative energy production," former Gov. Jennifer Granholm said on Oct.
+“Michigan is proud to partner with Mascoma as a part of our commitment to lead the nation in alternative energy production,” then-Gov. Jennifer Granholm said on Oct.
 7, 2008.
-"This company, and their partners, will create jobs in Michigan."
+“This company, and their partners, will create jobs in Michigan.”

 She wasn’t alone in singing the praises of Mascoma.

 “I am pleased to have played a role in helping to bring this significant investment to Chippewa County,” said former U.S. Rep. Bart Stupak on Oct.
 15, 2008.